Bird symbolism in Chinese art 鸟 niǎo

-There are several species of Kingfisher in China that are admired for their bright, iridescent plumage.
+There are several species of Kingfisher in China that are all admired for their bright, iridescent plumage.
 The feathers have been used to create colorful artwork collages.
-It is a metaphor for the more showy forms of female beauty.
+The same character 翡 fěi is used for a type of green jade and probably from this it is a metaphor for the more showy forms of female beauty.

-The magpie is universally admired for its intelligence and guile but a nuisance to farmers.
+The magpie is universally admired for its intelligence and guile but it can be a nuisance to farmers.
 In China it has a positive connotation, a harbinger of joy and as such a magpie is used in paintings to wish someone joy as 喜 xǐ means ‘glad; joy; happiness’.
-If the character is shown upside down, rather like fu, it means happiness has already arrived.
+If the character is shown upside down, like fu (good fortune), it means happiness is arriving.

-The most famous legend associated with magpies is that of Zhinu 织女 and Niulang 牛郎 where on the 7th day of the 7th lunar month a bridge of magpies allows the two lovers to be re-united.
-Another legend has a hand mirror broken in two so husband and wife could each take one part, if either party was unfaithful then the mirror turned into a magpie and flew back to the aggrieved partner.
+The most famous legend associated with magpies is that of Zhinu 织女 and Niulang 牛郎 where on the 7th day of the 7th lunar month a bridge of magpies allows the two lovers to be briefly re-united among the stars.
+Another legend features a hand mirror broken in two so husband and wife could each take one part, if either party was unfaithful then the mirror turned into a magpie and flew back to the aggrieved partner.
 This is why magpies became a favorite decoration for the backs of mirrors.

 If a magpie happens to be heard while ruminating on an action is considered a sign that the plan is the right one.
 The founding father of the Manchu dynasty is said to have been prevented from taking an unwise military action by a magpie landing on his head.
 There is also a legend that he was the son of a magpie.
 It is considered lucky if a magpie builds its nest near a home.